Everything You Need To Master Financial Modeling

 With Spring 2021 on the horizon, we hope this guide on navigating through the remote work environment was informative and cleared up some of the confusion on what to expect from virtual internships this year – especially for those that secured offers and are unsure of what type of projects and responsibilities to anticipate.

-In closing and to reiterate an earlier point, Summer 2021 will most likely be similar to last year in being training-oriented, but firms this time around will be more prepared in advance.
+In closing, Summer 2021 will most likely be similar to last year in being training-oriented, but firms this time around will be more prepared in advance.
+If not, firms with internship programs starting out in-person will at the very least have a back-up plan ready in case of an unexpected turn of events.

 So expect the internship programs to be more refined in terms of being structured, consisting of a diverse range of projects with greater depth to mimic the actual investment banking experience, and comparably a more well-rounded curriculum than the year before.

-While the possibility of an in-person internship is not yet completely off the table, all of the prevalent data and information that impact the decisions seem to point towards virtual internships for 2021.
+While the possibility of an in-person internship is not yet completely off the table, all of the prevalent data and information that impact the decisions seem to point towards virtual internships in 2021 for most firms.